mock-server/mockserver/README.md

 MockServer
 ==========

-For information on how to use the MockServer and more information please see http://www.mock-server.com/
+For information on how to use the MockServer please see http://www.mock-server.com/

 # Versions